chloelaucodes/google_get_ahead/README.md

 ## Introduction
  This Code Challenge is as part of the Google Get Ahead EMEA 2020, an invite only summer virtual program for female software engineers and developers.
-500 females are invited for this 8 week long program and to watch the video sessions, interview workshops and coding challenges.
+500 females in the Europian, Middle East and African zone are invited for this 8 week long program and to watch the video sessions,
+    interview workshops and coding challenges.

 ## Repository
   This repository holds a source directory, which holds the coding challenge solutions.
 The